Story Points Are Not a Good Idea

 Here’s the “new” system for estimating software work that I propose:

 That’s it.
 This is how humanity has estimated work from the dawn of Work.
-It works2.
+It works.

 Advantages